 When should I consider taking oral antibiotics?

-The choice between topical and systemic medications is generally based on the presence, extent, and severity of inflammatory lesions.
+Topical or systemic medications?
+The choice is made based on the presence, extent, and how severe the inflammatory lesions are.
 For best results, antimicrobial agents should be combined with topical retinoids and a topical BP product.
-This increases efficacy, shortens the treatment duration, and helps prevent antibiotic resistance.
+This increases efficacy, shortens the treatment duration and helps prevent antibiotic resistance.